spcourse/sp2/10 Complexity/tuples/10 tuples.md

 	>>> a
 	42

 So when unpacking a tuple the number of elements must match exactly and we end up giving every element a different variable name.
 This should start to give you an idea of how and when tuples are used versus lists.
 If we have some large number of the same type of thing, all stored together, you would store them in a list.
-That way you can loop over them and process each element the same way.
+That way you can append new elements, loop over each element and process them all the same way.
 If however, you have a small fixed number of different things you want to store together, like a maximum value and its index, then you would use a tuple.
 You can then return these things, pass them to a function or even store several of them in a list, but the items will remain together, unchanged, in the tuple.
 So, things stored together in a tuple should always be able to be unpacked; you should know exactly how many elements you are expecting to be in the tuple and what different things are stored at each index.

 The main purpose of tuples therefore is storing a small fixed number of different things together in one structure.
 There is one other important